-This collection of classroom resources features all the pupil activities from our Developing expertise in teaching materials chemistry course for teachers.
+This collection of classroom resources features activities from our Materials chemistry course for teachers, from our Teaching Chemistry series.
 This collection is most valuable to those who have attended this course and wish to put into practice with their students some of the ideas and activities presented as part of that event.
+Please note that this list is not exhaustive; not all trainer activities have a corresponding classroom resource.
+In some circumstances there is variation between the training resource and classroom resource.

 This experiment enables students to experience how alloying can be used to change the properties of a metal.